rjweis/Pulling-Airline-Data-with-SQL/README.md

 **3. Create a report that lists all one-stop flights from Boston (BOS) to San Francisco (SFO).
 Limit the report to those flights that departed on MONTH=1, DAY=1, and DAY_OF_WEEK=4.**

 Out of all the questions for this assignment, this one is by far the trickiest.
 Why?
-Because need *one-stop flights*, but our data only has *direct-flights*.
+Because we need *one-stop flights*, but our data only has *direct-flights*.

 However, we can use the fact that the returned records need to begin at BOS and end at SFO to help us think through this problem.
 Essentially, our query will have two `origin_airport` columns and two `destination_airport` columns.
 Lets think about it like this: